POLICY & PLANNING

 - Planning a Green-Blue City (Victoria Australia) – A guideline for planning urban greening and stormwater management.

-- Snohomish County Council’s Comp Plan Update Policy – A County Council motion passed for a policy amendment to add an Urban Tree Canopy section in the Natural Environment chapter as part of the 2024 Comprehensive Plan Update (proposed narrative and policy language included).
+- Snohomish County Council’s Draft Urban Tree Canopy Subelement Policy -Proposed Urban Tree Canopy section in the Natural Environment Element of the 2024 Comprehensive Plan Update (proposed narrative and policy language included).
+See also the Introduction and the Briefing Staff Report.

 - Urban Forest Policy Element of Comprehensive Plan (Tacoma) – Early adoption (2010) of a separate element for “Urban Forest” in the city’s Comp Plan.